Pat Robertson: Political career and activism

 Robertson meets with President George H. W. Bush in 1991.

 Robertson was a past president of the Council for National Policy.
 In 1982, he served on the Victims of Crime Task Force for U.S. President Ronald Reagan.
 In Virginia, he served on the Board of the Virginia Economic Development Partnership and on the Governor's Council of Economic Advisors.
 After his unsuccessful presidential campaign, Robertson started the Christian Coalition, a 1.7-million-member Christian right organization that campaigned mostly for conservative candidates.
 Billy McCormack, a Southern Baptist pastor in Shreveport, Louisiana, served as one of the four directors of the coalition as well as its vice president.
 The coalition was sued by the Federal Election Commission "for coordinating its activities with Republican candidates for office in 1990, 1992 and 1994 and failing to report its expenditures," yet the complaint was dismissed by a federal judge.
 In March 1986, he told Israeli Foreign Affairs that South Africa was a major contributor to the Reagan administration's efforts to help the anti-Sandinista forces.

+Robertson was a member of the Virginia delegation to the 1992 Republican National Convention, and delivered an address to the convention.

 In 1994, the Coalition was fined for "improperly [aiding] then Representative Newt Gingrich (R-GA) and Oliver North, who was then the Republican Senate nominee in Virginia."

-Robertson was a governing member of the Council for National Policy (CNP) and served on its Board of Governors in 1982, was the President of its Executive Committee from 1985 to 1986, and a member in 1984, 1988, and 1998.
+Robertson was a governing member of the Council for National Policy (CNP) and served on its Board of Governors in 1982, was the President of its executive committee from 1985 to 1986, and a member in 1984, 1988, and 1998.